 Many pet parents think their dog's allergies are environmental or seasonal, but diet is the real issue.

-Allergies are a result of a weak immune system, that develops after repeatedly exposed to potential allergens.
-They are plaguing the modern dog as a result of poor nutrition, inferior meat quality & cheap fillers used in kibble.
+Allergies are a result of a weak immune system that develops after repeatedly being exposed to potential allergens.
+They are plaguing the modern dog due to poor nutrition, inferior meat quality & cheap fillers used in kibble.
 With up to 40% of dogs suffering from allergies, and after countless medications and remedies, we have a solution for your dog that will benefit in more ways than one: a natural raw food diet.

 Check Our Other Common Conditions: Natural Remedies for Dog Conditions

 All of the symptoms listed above point to an allergy issue.
 You've ruled out environmental and seasonal factors and know it's food-related.
 But with a long list of scary ingredients found in kibble, how can you possibly rule out exactly what is causing the allergy?
 Don't give up; it might be more simple than you think!

 To know how to treat your dog allergies, you must determine what is causing the allergic reactions.
 If your dog only itches in the hot summer months or has dry skin in the cold winter months, one might assume their dog have seasonal allergies.
 What many pet owners fail to consider is that there is a balance.
 Your dog may be allergic to the ingredients in processed food that they consume regularly, but it won't be enough to cause a noticeable reaction.

 When your dog has a subtle dog food allergy, then is faced with environmental irritants, it may be enough to push your dog out of balance and reveal these allergies.

 The symptoms will exhibit allergies, but due to the misconception, many pet owners will ignore the underlying food allergy and only try to treat the environmental factors!